google/feedloader/README.md

 ## Optimizations

-Before Feedloader sends product data to Content API, it has the option to interface with a "Shoptimizer" REST API (also packaged in Feedloader within this repository) hosted in a Docker container that includes various optimization logic which attempts to automatically "fix" the data based on Google Shopping best practices.
+Before Feedloader sends product data to Content API, it has the option to interface with a "Shoptimizer" REST API, a standalone solution that can be hosted in a Docker container which includes various optimization logic that attempts to automatically "fix" the product data being uploaded (based on best practices) before going into GMC.

+This is controlled by setting the environment variables "SHOPTIMIZER_API_INTEGRATION_ON" and "SHOPTIMIZER_URL" upon installation of Feedloader.
+See the env.sh file for explanations of these variables.

-Not only can this API be used standalone (for users that already have a Content API interface), but these optimizations can also be extended with custom user implementations relatively easily if so desired.
+The Shoptimizer API can also be used standalone, for users that already have a Content API interface.

+See the Shoptimizer repository [here](https://github.com/google/shoptimizer).

 ## Testing